ddandur/insight_DE_project/README.md

 ### Memos to myself:

+### To do:

-look into the threading tricks used in the producer file
+look at sleep function in line 19 of producer file - what is point of that?